ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Improved support for shared handlers.
+Now there are centralized inclusion modules (.inc) containing shared handlers.
+The new modules can be included by the various STM32 platforms.
+So far the new system has been implemented for STM32G0, STM32G4, STM32L0, STM32F7.
+It shall be gradually introduced for all the others.
 - HAL: Idle callback support for STM32 USARTv1 UART driver.
 - LIB: Added support for asynchronous jobs queues to OSLIB.
 - LIB: Added support for delegate threads to OSLIB.